Win Back Lost Prospects with Re-engagement Email Marketing

 The Surprising Value of Pruning Your Email List

 Winning back inactive subscribers is the principal benefit of re-engagement campaigns, but there are other important gains.
-The presence of inactive, non-responsive email recipients can weigh down your marketing results.
-A re-engagement campaign helps you prune wisely, with several benefits:
+The presence of inactive, non-responsive email recipients can weigh down your marketing results. as a digital marketing company, we always say that a re-engagement campaign helps you prune wisely, with several benefits:

 - Healthy open rates and minimal spam complaints strengthen the quality ratings assigned by ISPs and the resulting deliverability of all the email you send.